jeffboichuk/ice-marketing/02-midterm-launch.md

     + Develop a thorough understanding of the case prior to your group meeting
     + Participate actively in the discussion and take your own notes (consensus is neither necessary, nor expected)
-    + Set a time limit, say 30 minutes, for your discussion and stick to it
+    + Set a time limit, say 30 minutes, for your discussion and stick to it.

 [case report rubric]: https://github.com/jeffboichuk/ice-marketing/raw/master/files/generating-market-intelligence/rubric-for-case-reports.pdf
 [Midterm Project Outline]: https://boichuk.commerce.virginia.edu/hydration-brand-x.html